Northumberland Players offers workshops in theatre performance and theatre production. They are co-ordinated by Valerie Russell.

 In addition, there are workshops offered by other organizations in the community that might be of interest.

-Workshops will be added as they are announced.
+Workshops will be added at the top as they are announced.
 Check back often to see what is coming up, check your dates and sign up by emailing Val Russell.

 The Ins and Outs of Stage Management